iterative/dvc.org/public/static/docs/command-reference/diff.md

 </details>

-To see the difference in `model.pkl` among these versions, we can run the following command.
+To see the difference in `model.pkl` among these revisions, we can run the following command.

 ```dvc